emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 }
 ```

-The Makefile that builds my library will allow the value of this macro to be overridden via an environment variable:
+The Makefile that builds my library will allow the value of this macro to be overridden via an environment variable -- at _build_ time:

 ```make
 # ... code removed, see repo for entire file ...